thedataquarry/zola-blog/content/posts/why-pydantic-v2-matters/index.md

 ```
 {% end %}

 The following code in Pydantic v2 performs the same actions as the v1 version.
-Note the changed lines.
+Note the changed lines highlighted in the code below.

 {% codeblock(name="Pydantic v2") %}
 ```python,linenos,hl_lines=19 28 36